-The Company had a maximum revolving line of credit was \$40 million as at December 31, 2023.
+The Company had a maximum revolving line of credit was \$5 million as at March 31, 2024.
 The line of credit is secured by a General Security Agreement and a first ranking interest in the mortgages, is repayable on demand, and bears interest at bank prime rate plus 1%.
 Financial covenants require the Company to maintain minimum levels for equity, debt to equity ratio, and percentage of residential mortgages.
-As at December 31, 2023, the Company was in compliance with the bank's financial covenants, and management expects to remain in compliance with such covenants going forward.
-As at December 31, 2023, the Company was using \$nil million (December 31, 2022 - \$23.2 million) of its available credit line and had access to its unused revolving line of credit based on its current borrowing base of the amount of \$24.0 million (December 31, 2022 - \$6.8 million).
-Subsequent to the reporting period, the Company has entered into discussions with its bank that lowered the maximum limit of revolving line of credit limit to \$5 million effective March 11, 2024.
+As at March 31, 2024, the Company was in compliance with the bank's financial covenants, and management expects to remain in compliance with such covenants going forward.
+As at March 31, 2024, the Company was using \$nil (December 31, 2023 - \$nil) of its available credit line and had access to its unused revolving line of credit based on its current borrowing base of the amount of \$5.0 million (December 31, 2023 - \$24 million).
 Given the short-term duration of the mortgage investments, a significant portion of the mortgage investments will pay out in 2024 which will enable the Company to fund future mortgage originations as well as redemption requests.
 In addition, the Company has policies in place that can restrict the total amount of share redemptions to 5% of shareholders' equity in order to allow share redemptions to be funded through the normal repayment of the mortgages receivable.
+The Company made the decision to stop mortgage originations in Q1 2024.
+During the quarter, cash and cash equivalents increased from \$1.5 million to \$9.6 million and for the three months ended March 31, 2024, the net increase in cash and cash equivalents was \$8.1 million (for the three months ended March 31, 2023, \$8 thousand).
+The increased cash position is part of the Company's cash management strategy in order to fund future dividends and redemption requests.

 The line of credit is used to smooth out the cash flows of the Company and as a reserve for unexpected share redemptions and is not used to leverage the mortgage portfolio.
-The Company's cash resources come from (1) sales of Shares (2) payouts of maturing mortgage loans, and (3) the Company's line of credit.
+The Company's cash resources come from (1) sales of Common Shares (2) payouts of maturing mortgage loans, and (3) the Company's line of credit.
 The Company's cash requirements are principally used for (1) mortgage loans, (2) the Company's expenses, and (3) redemptions.
 Based on the Company's anticipated cash availability and cash requirements the Manager can adjust, on a monthly basis, one or more of the Company's (1) cash reserves (2) funded loans, and/or (3) utilization of its line of credit.
 As part of its cash management function the Manager reviews quarterly redemption requests and determines whether adequate cashflow is available to fund redemption requests.
 The Company escrowed monthly sales of common shares and deferred processing of regular dividend distributions and redemption requests since June 2023 to the current date pending the resolution of certain accounting issues raised in the Ontario Securities commission continuous disclosure review focusing on the measurement of expected credit losses in respect of the four loans relating to the single development property in Stage 3 as described under 'Mortgage impairments and provision for impairment losses' above.
-As at April 29, 2024, the value of funds held in escrow was \$1.0 million and pending redemption requests were \$50.2 million.
-The Company intends, following the Restatement, to resume regular dividend distributions as well as redemptions and sales of its shares in the exempt market.
+The Company paid a special dividend of \$0.8247974 per share or \$5.5 million, payable on March 28, 2024 to shareholders of record as of March 26, 2024.
+As at May 30, 2024, the value of funds held in escrow was \$0.9 million and pending redemption requests were \$79.5 million.